theaholtlund/instagram-analysis/README.md

 The repository currently contains four main scripts:

+- `close_friends`: Counts the number of close friends, and outputs their username.
 - `count_comments`: Counts the total number of comments made on Instagram posts.
 - `count_liked_posts`: Calculates the total number of Instagram posts liked by the user.
 - `find_unfollowers`: Identifies users who have unfollowed the account being analysed.